 Tickets and VIP Packages for the festival can be purchased on the Buku website.

 Festival attendees must be 16 years of age or older and able to prove it with ID at the gate.
 And, as a reminder, 21 is the legal age for drinking alcoholic beverages in Louisiana and it is 18 or older to buy or use any tobacco products.

-ATMs will be on-site, both near the box office and inside the festival grounds itself.
+ATMs can be found onsite; both near the box office and inside the festival grounds.
 The box office will take credit and debit cards, but the bars and all vendors will most likely be on a cash-only basis.

-For all other information about Buku visit their website at www.thebukuproject.com.
+For more information about Buku Music + Arts Project visit their website at www.thebukuproject.com.